markoyster23/19CS302_Module_11/Ex no_55.md

-# EX 55 C program to find a square of number using function with arguments without return type.
-## DATE:
+EX NO 11A : C PROGRAM TO PRESS ANY CHARACTER AND FIND ITS ASCII VALUE

-## AIM:
+AIM:
-To write a C program to find a square of number using function with arguments without return type.
+To write a c program to press any character and find its ASCII value.

-## Algorithm
+ALGORITHM:
-1.
+1. Start.
-2.
+2. Define a variables.
-3.
-4.
-5.
+3. Write a c program to press any character and find its ASCII value.
+4. Read the value using scanf.
+5. Ask the user to make an input.
+6. Print out the answer.
+7. End.
 ## Program:
 ```
-/*
-C program to find a square of number using function with arguments without return type.
-Developed by:
-RegisterNumber:
-*/
+#include<stdio.h>
+int main()
+{
+char a;
+scanf("%c",&a);
+int c=(int) a;
+printf("You Pressed %c and its ASCII Value is %d",a,c);

+}
 ```

 ## Output:
+YOU Pressed A and its ASCII VAlue is 65

 ## Result: